iron3oxide/iron3oxide/README.md

 On the plus side, that means I tend to know cutting edge libraries, services and maybe even programming languages.
 On the not-so-plus side, I sometimes drop "proven" tech a bit too early and have to admit to myself and others later on that the new stuff isn't there yet.

 <br>
-Skills: Python / FastAPI / flet / PySide6 / SQLite / Postgres / Docker / Kubernetes
+Skills: Python / FastAPI / Flet / PySide6 / SQLite / Postgres / Docker / Kubernetes
 <br>
 <br>